CICD-Demo/restapis/demo/README.md

 	    $ cd ticket-monster/demo
 	    $ run admin_layer.fsh
 +
 	    The git patches need to be applied manually.
+Both the patches are located in the patches sub-directory.
+To apply the manual changes, first apply the patch located in file _admin_layer_functional.patch_.
+Then perform the same for the file _admin_layer_graphics.patch_ if you want to apply the style changes for the generated administration site.
 You can do so in JBoss Developer Studio, by opening the context-menu on the project (Right-click on the project) and then apply a git patch via _Team_ -> _Apply Patch..._.
-To apply the manual changes, apply the patch located in file _admin_layer_functional.patch_.
-Repeat the same for the file _admin_layer_graphics.patch_ if you want to apply the style changes for the generated administration site.
+Locate the patch file in the Workspace, select it and click the 'Next' button.
+In the next dialog, select to apply the patch on the 'ticket-monster' project in the workspace.
+Click Finish in the final page of the wizard after satisfying that the patch applies cleanly.

 4. Deployment to JBoss EAP 6.2 is optional.
 The project can be built and deployed to a running instance of JBoss EAP through the following command in JBoss Forge: